-Business websites can't afford to fail – ever – so reliability is key.
+Small business websites can't afford to fail – ever – so reliability is key.
 Choose a Virtual Private Server (VPS) or dedicated hosting plan, if you can afford it, to avoid the hassles of shared servers.
 Look for support that can be accessed at speed with telephone and live chat available, as well as emails and tickets.
 You'll probably want a plan that includes automated backups, too, but that's another area where you'll need to check the small print: backups are often an optional extra.

 Think about an upgrade path, too, especially if you're starting with a basic shared hosting plan.
 If your business grows then your website needs might also expand, and it will make your life much easier if your chosen host has the add-ons and extras to cope.

 There's a lot to think about, but fortunately, there are also some excellent hosting providers around that understand exactly what small businesses need.
-In this article we've highlighted five web hosts who have something to offer everyone, from the smallest home business to demanding corporate users.
+In this article we've highlighted six web hosts who have something to offer everyone, from the smallest home business to demanding corporate users.

 - We've also highlighted the best web hosting services

 Shared hosting is slower and less reliable than VPS and dedicated plans, but it's still perfectly adequate for many simple websites, and the best plans will handle all the main business needs.